Real Property FAQ

 Does the City offer discounts if I pay my property taxes early?

-Yes, there is a 0.5% discount of the City Tax if the bill is paid by July 31.
+Yes, there is a 0.5% discount on the City Tax if the bill is paid by July 31.

 What are my options if I cannot afford to pay my property tax bill?

-Is there an appeal process if my property assessment too high?
+Is there an appeal process if my property assessment is too high?